Ben Roberts-Smith: Medal for Gallantry

 Following the shooting of the teen, the post became the focus of the Anti-Coalition Militia's attempts to identify and surround it.
-In one instance, the militia attempted to outflank the position, and Roberts-Smith was one of two members of the patrol who were required to move out of their secure position and kill the enemy combatants.
-Two members of the militia later attempted to attack the post from a different position and Roberts-Smith also killed them.
-Roberts-Smith then identified that the post was vulnerable and made the decision to divide the patrol and take a position in which he could more readily utilise his sniper rifle.
-While separated, he then identified 16 Anti-Coalition Militia advancing towards the post.
-Roberts-Smith used his rifle to stop their advance while under fire.
-After being joined by another member of his patrol, he was able to hold off the militia until air support arrived.
+In one instance, the militia attempted to outflank the position, and Roberts-Smith was one of two members of the patrol who moved out of their secure position to kill the enemy combatants.
+Two members of the militia attempted to attack the post from a different position, and Roberts-Smith killed them.
+Seeing that the post was vulnerable, Roberts-Smith made the decision to divide the team and take a position advantageous for his sniper rifle.
+While separated, he identified 16 Taliban advancing towards the post.
+While under fire, Roberts-Smith used his rifle to stop their advance.
+After being joined by another member of the patrol, he was able to hold off the militia until air support arrived.

-The Australian War Memorial states that Roberts-Smith's actions while under "fire and in a precarious position, threatened by a numerically superior force, are testament to his courage, tenacity and sense of duty to his patrol".
-During the battle, Person 1's gun had jammed and he was unable to assist for a period of time.
-It was later alleged that, following the patrol's return to base, Roberts-Smith had threatened to shoot them in the back of the head.
+During the battle, a junior soldier's gun had jammed and he was unable to assist for a period of time.
+It was later alleged that, following the patrol's return to base, Roberts-Smith had threatened to shoot the junior soldier in the back of the head.
 In 2006, Roberts-Smith and Locke were awarded the Medal for Gallantry in recognition of their actions on 2 June.
+His Medal for Gallantry citation states that Roberts-Smith's actions while under "fire and in a precarious position, threatened by a numerically superior force, are testament to his courage, tenacity and sense of duty to his patrol".